yiisoft/docs/guide/en/tutorial/performance-tuning.md

 There are two methods to process data offline: pull and push.

-In the pull method, whenever a request involves some complex operation, you create a task and save it in a persistent storage, such as database.
+In the pull method, whenever a request involves some complex operation, you create a task and save it in a persistent storage, such as a database.
 You then use a separate process (such as a cron job) to pull the tasks and process them.
 This method is easy to implement, but it has some drawbacks.
 For example, the task process needs to periodically pull from the task storage.
 If the pull frequency is too low, the tasks may be processed with great delay, but if the frequency is too high, it will introduce high overhead.